-The purpose of this Vegetation Management Plan (VMP) is to outline the National Grid USA Electric Companies (hereafter referred to as National Grid)1 five year plan for managing vegetation in compliance with 333 CMR 11.00 (Appendix 1).2 Removing incompatible vegetation is necessary on transmission and distribution rights- of-way, and around associated structures and facilities to ensure safe, reliable delivery of electric service.
+Removing incompatible vegetation is necessary on transmission and distribution rights- of-way, and around associated structures and facilities to ensure safe, reliable delivery of electric service.
 Tall growing tree species must be prevented from growing into or falling onto the lines.
-Dense woody vegetation, vines, noxious3 (invasive plant species, nuisance and poisonous vegetation), and all vegetation that interferes with access must be removed from around structures, access roads and anywhere in which they prevent access to the rights-of-way for inspections, maintenance, repairs and in emergencies.
+Dense woody vegetation, vines, noxious (invasive plant species, nuisance, and poisonous vegetation), and all vegetation that interferes with access must be removed from around structures, access roads and anywhere in which they prevent access to the rights-of-way for inspections, maintenance, repairs and in emergencies.

-National Grid manages approximately 20,000 acres and 1,500 miles of rights-of- way within the Commonwealth of Massachusetts through the municipalities listed in Appendix 2.
-These rights-of-way extend from the western border of the Commonwealth through Worcester County, the Merrimack Valley, the North Shore, and the Southeast down through to the Attleboro area and Somerset.
+National Grid manages approximately

+20,000 acres and 1,500 miles of rights-ofway within the Commonwealth of

+Massachusetts through the municipalities

+listed in Appendix 2 and as seen in the

+attached map.
+These rights-of-way extend

+from the western border of the

+Commonwealth through Worcester County,

+the Merrimack Valley, the North Shore, and the Southeast down through to the Attleboro area and Somerset.
 They traverse all types of terrain from steep mountainous topography to rolling hills and level lowlands, and from remote, relatively inaccessible locations right through high density population centers.